cloud-gov/cg-site/content/docs/apps/managing-teammates.md

 On the Organization page, scroll down to the "Organization users" section.
 This has a list of all the organization users and their organization roles.
 You can change the user roles by clicking the checkboxes beside their names.

-Note: If you are the only person in the organgization, you won't see a list of users - you'll just see "You are the only user in this organization".
+Note: If you are the only person in the organization, you won't see a list of users - you'll just see "You are the only user in this organization".

 {{% /dashboard %}}